-Below is a recap of the daily mortgage rates for each day in the month of February 2019.
-Mortgage rates in February are starting out near their one year lows.
-The strong BLS Employment and ISM Manufacturing report on January 31st, 2019 prevented mortgage rates from moving to new one year lows.
+Below is a recap of the daily mortgage rates for February 2019.
+Mortgage rates in February are starting out near their one-year lows.
+The strong BLS Employment and ISM Manufacturing report on January 31st, 2019 prevented mortgage rates from moving to new one-year lows.

 - The Economy: If the economy improves that might push mortgage rates higher

-- Government Shutdown: Starting off in February the shutdown was on hold and the government reopened temporarily.
-However the strong Employment report and ISM report might give the all clear for another shutdown as both sides dig in for a long fight.
+- Government Shutdown: Starting in February the shutdown was on hold and the government reopened temporarily.
+However, the strong Employment report and ISM report might give the all-clear for another shutdown as both sides dig in for a long fight.

 - Trade tensions with China: The recent arrest of a Chinese executive is not helping solve the trade issues between the U.S. and China.